 - National ID card

-- Valid driving licence issued in a Nordic country may suffice for travels inside the Nordic countries.
+- Valid driving licence issued in a Nordic country may suffice for Nordic citizens traveling inside the Nordic countries.
 Please note that it is the traveller’s responsibility to confirm his or her citizenship.

 Valid travel documents for other citizens